-Kava is defined as the plant species Piper methysticum Frost consisting of known noble kava varieties and the traditional and ceremonial beverage kava extracts made by mixing water and the plant's organs such as roots, peeled rhizome or stump.
+Kava is defined as the plant species Piper methysticum G. Frost consisting of known noble kava varieties and the traditional and ceremonial beverage kava extracts made by mixing water and the plant's organs such as roots, peeled rhizomes or stumps.